 - Takes the drug without a prescription to get high or to modify the effects of other drugs.

-Not only can abusing diazepam lead to ill effects on a user’s physical and mental health, it can be fatal.
-The risk is especially high when an individual combines diazepam with other CNS depressants like alcohol, opioids (e.g., heroin or painkillers), barbiturates, and prescription sleep aids (e.g., Ambien).
+Not only can abusing diazepam lead to ill effects on a user’s physical and mental health, but it can be fatal.
+The risk is especially high when an individual combines diazepam with other CNS depressants like alcohol, opioids (e.g. heroin or painkillers), barbiturates, and prescription sleep aids (e.g. Ambien).

-In a dose-dependent manner, diazepam can lead to a pleasant sedation and euphoric high—sensations that motivate continued abuse of the drug.
-Other desirable effects sought after by those abusing the drug include 3,4:
+In a dose-dependent manner, diazepam use can lead to pleasant sedation and a euphoric high—sensations that motivate continued abuse of the drug.
+Other desirable effects sought after by those abusing diazepam include:3,4

 - Intense feelings of happiness.